Vietnam.vn - Nền tảng quảng bá Việt Nam

 Old songs like Dao Lieu sung by rapper Binz; Trong Com sung by Soobin, Tu Long, Cuong Seven... remixed in a new, surprising style.

 Glocalisation is a term that combines globalisation and localisation.
-It is a core concept for understanding how the modern world works, not only in economics and commerce but also in culture, arts and media.
+It is a core concept in understanding how the modern world works, not only in economics and commerce but also in culture, arts and media.

 "Local globalization" - the world has been doing it for a long time

-Who would have thought that folk songs, so popular that they are boring to many people, could be such a hit among young people?
+Who would have thought that folk songs, so popular that they are boring to many people, could be such a hit among young people.
 Can traditional music be that "cool"?

 Singer Soobin once said that the innovation, the fusion between old and modern songs, combining musical instruments with national identity has been well received, opening up for you musical projects. contemporary folk